Skip to content

 Data merging

 • Often, there's a need to backtest symbols that are coming from different exchanges by putting them into the same basket.
-For this, vectorbtpro has got a class method that can merge multiple data instances into a single one.
+For this, VBT has got a class method that can merge multiple data instances into a single one.
 Not only you can combine multiple symbols, but also merge datasets that correspond to a single symbol - all done automatically!

 Pull BTC datasets from various exchanges and plot them relative to their mean